 2. Go Out of Your Way to Make It Happen

-Customer retention is not a very capital-heavy investment, at least not for small businesses to begin with…but it does require you to take out time and understand what’s working in your sales process, what customers are liking about your product, which customers are coming back and why, and then creating a strategy based on your learnings.
+Customer retention is not a very capital-heavy investment.
+But, it does require you to take out time and understand what’s working in your sales process.
+You need to know what customers are liking about your product and who’re coming back.
+It then helps you create a strategy based on your learnings.

-We recommend starting with meetings with your field executives (who get the most face time with customers) to understand what customers actually like/dislike/want, then an audit of your sales process, a meeting with your sales leaders to understand the churn rate and the reason behind it, and finally a meeting with your sales and operations heads to understand what can be done to increase satisfaction and retention.
+We recommend starting with meetings with your field executives (who get the most face time with customers).
+It helps to understand what customers actually like/dislike/want.
+Besides this, do an audit of your sales process, a meeting with your sales leaders to understand the churn rate, and the reason behind it.
+Finally, conduct a meeting with your sales and operations heads to understand what can be done to increase satisfaction and retention.